tapfortap/Documentation/AdPlacementGuide.md

 ## Performance

 Whether on the tap exchange or monetization, the placement of your ad units play a key role in the success of your app.
 If you are on the tap exchange your will receive ads that have a higher likelihood of generating your tap credits, and your ads will be places on better apps.
 On the monetization side, you will stand a better chance of converting users and making money.
+The interstitial ad unit has the highest eCPM and we recommend that all app developers use them.

 ## Ad Units